Tom32i/portfolio-old/src/Resources/data/article/events-part-2.md

 ---
 date: "2015-10-27 10:00:01"
 tags: ["Symfony", "Doctrine", "Event", "Doctrine"]
-title: "Clean and powerful event workflow - Part II"
+title: "Symfony event workflow - Part II"
 description: "How to write a strong and clean event workflow with Symfony and Doctrine."
 ---

+Changes in the data (create, update, delete) are the main cause of events in your app: a new user, an order status has changed.

+When you use Doctrine, you're likely to rely on Doctrine Events to watch these changes.

+How does Doctrine events fits in [our clean event workflow](../events-part-2)?

 ## Doctrine events

-When you work with Doctrine Entities and you need to trigger one or more reaction when the data is changed (create, update, delete): you're likely to rely on Doctrine Events.

 Indeed Doctrine provide a convenient way to watch for events occuring on the data.
 I'm talking about the [LifeCycle Events](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/events.html#lifecycle-events) and the associated [Listeners and Subscribers](http://symfony.com/doc/current/cookbook/doctrine/event_listeners_subscribers.html).

-The Symfony documentation show us how to listen for Doctrine events and then "do something with the Product", right in the listener.
+The classic way to use Doctrine Events is described in the Symfony documentation: how to listen for Doctrine events and then "do something with the Product", right in the listener.

-This is not a separation of actions and consequences!
+There is a few problemes with this approach:

+1. Actions and consequences ar not separated
-Also Doctrine listeners and subscribers are not Symfony listeners and subscribers, it would be better to stick to one unique event system in you app.
+2. Doctrine listeners and subscribers are not Symfony listeners and subscribers, it would be better to stick to one unique event system in you app.

-And there's the problem of persistence, Doctrine events are too tied to the flush process: you can receive an "UpdateEvent" and later learn that the flush did'nt go well, so the update wasn't persisted to the database after all.
+3. Doctrine events are too tied to the persistence process: you can receive an "UpdateEvent" and later learn that the flush did'nt go well, so the update wasn't persisted to the database after all.

 For all these reason, I recommand that you only use Doctrine events as a __source of information__ and rely on Symfony Events to code your domain actions and consequences.

-So here's how I design my events workflow to be clean and efficient.
+So here's how I mix Doctrine with my existing domain event workflow:

 ## Create your domain events

 ``` php
 <?php